The Best Robot Vacuum

 In homes with more space and less clutter, the Neato Botvac D80 is probably a better fit.
 Its laser-based navigation allows it to follow a precise, methodical pattern through a room, which helps it clean large areas more efficiently than the Roomba 650.
 It’s also strictly better than the Roomba at cleaning pet and human hair out of medium-pile carpets.
 The Neato Botvac D80 isn’t our top pick because it’s more likely to have trouble with certain hazards (like chrome finishes or area rugs with tassels), and it costs more than the Roomba 650.
 But for some people in some homes, it’ll be a better cleaner.

 Generally, you don’t gain much by spending more than $500 or so on a robot vacuum.
-But a couple of brand-new, high-end bots work with apps that let you start, schedule, or monitor a cleaning cycle from your office or across town or whatever.
-If you think that feature will come in handy, we think the Neato Botvac Connected is the one to get—for now, at least.
+But a couple of brand-new, high-end bots work with apps that let you start, schedule, or monitor a cleaning cycle from your office or across town or wherever.
+If you think that feature will come in handy, we have some advice on what to expect and which models to consider.

 Table of contents